How Does Pinterest Search Work

 Using Pinterest Keywords

 I will share some insights on Pinterest keyword targeting.
-Let’s explore the Pinterest search bar to discover how Pinterest search works.
+Let’s explore the Pinterest search bar to discover how does Pinterest search work.

 Here’s a search for “Pinterest SEO”.
 Notice the additional terms given to us by autosuggest.